Standing Ovation (film): Plot

 At school the next day, the Wiggies are admitted into the finals but the Ovations are not.
 Later, Tatiana calls Brittany saying that the group who was admitted instead of the Ovations has been disqualified and the Ovations are next in line for the semi-finals.

-Meanwhile, Alanna Wannabe was also admitted into the semi-finals.
+Meanwhile, Alanna was also admitted into the semi-finals.
 The Wiggies' plan backfires on them.
 While the re-edit was too comedic, the Ovations move onto the finals.
 While auditioning dancers for the finals, Alanna announces that she manages all the dancers.
 She strikes a deals with the Ovations & the dancers and Alanna join the number.
 During a Wiggies' party, the Ovations put fleas in the Wiggies' wigs.

 While the Wiggies are at the show, the Ovations and their dancers are stuck on the road due to sabotage from the Wiggies.
-While the Wiggies receive positive reaction from the audience, only a few people give them a standing ovation.

-After the 5 Ovations' performance, they receive a standing ovation from the whole audience (except Mr. and Mrs. Wiggs).
+While the Wiggies receive positive reaction from the audience, only a few people give them a standing ovation.After the Ovations' performance, they receive a standing ovation from the whole audience (except Mr. and Mrs. Wiggs).
 Backstage, Joei tells Brittany that she found the thief that they've been chasing down.

-The 5 Ovations end up winning the contest with the Wiggies in second place.
-When Joei and Brittany go to confront the thief, Brittany discovers that he is her father & becomes upset with Joei and Joei has an asthma attack.
+The Ovations end up winning the contest with the Wiggies in second place.
+When Joei and Brittany go to confront the thief, Brittany discovers that he is her father and becomes upset with Joei and Joei has an asthma attack.
 Brittany's father makes things right between them by buying a house for Joei, presents for the neighborhood & hosting a party for the people in the competition.

 Soundtrack

 The Standing Ovation soundtrack was released by Kenliworth Films on May 25, 2010 on AmazonMP3.
 On August 3, 2010, the album was released on iTunes and split into two CDs, one which features The Wiggies, and the other, featuring The 5 Ovations.

-The film features a cover of River Deep – Mountain High originally by Tina Turner and Phil Spector as well as an original song titled Blush by Billboard hit songwriter and record producer Roy "Royalty" Hamilton III.

-Award winning Composer/Producer, Edward B. Kessel, produced and wrote several of the songs on the Standing Ovation Soundtrack including Dancing Girls.
+The film features a cover of "River Deep – Mountain High" originally by Ike & Tina Turner and Phil Spector as well as an original song titled "Blush" by Billboard hit songwriter and record producer Roy Hamilton III.
+Award winning composer/producer Edward B. Kessel, produced and wrote several of the songs on the Standing Ovation soundtrack including "Dancing Girls".